 Under such circumstances, it is at the Commission's discretion as to whether the Auction will continue or be restarted.
 Mitigating circumstances for an Auction restart would include instances where the bidding process has been influenced or where bids have been excluded or distorted in the Auction process.

-Opening Bid: The opening bid must have a minimum value of the Reserve Price plus the bid increment proof for any lateness on arrival.
+Opening Bid: The opening bid shall be a minimum value of the Reserve Price plus the Bid Increment